notuntoward/ref/obsidian/Obsidian Share Vault/Work/Between Jobs/Interview Prep/SQL training/SQL for Data Science (Coursera, UC-Davis)/Module 3 - SQL for Data Science.md

 ![[image-23.png|325x208]]

 The syntax for pandas-like "outer" is FULL OUTER (in SQL Lite only?)
 # My JOIN comments
 - Must use them when need need to bring more than one column from an inner table
 	- because a [subquery can only bring a single column from an inner subquery](<Work/Between Jobs/Interview Prep/SQL training/SQL for Data Science (Coursera, UC-Davis)/Module 3 - SQL for Data Science.md#^u5dc >)
+- @ DON'T FORGET: **ON** requires a boolean equation
+	- So
+	  JOIN albums AS alb ON tr.AlbumId = alb.AlbumId
+	- Not
+	  JOIN albums AS alb ON tr.AlbumId
+	- it's **not like the pandas ON**

 # Unions
 From: [Unions - Subqueries and Joins ...](https://www.coursera.org/learn/sql-for-data-science/lecture/KxGPs/unions)